olivaresf/await-result/README.md

 2. If your request succeeds (1a) and the zone exists (1b), you should see if you can discover the share participants.
 3. If your request succeeds (2a) and the participants exist (2b), you should attempt to save the share.

+As you can see, there are plenty of failure points:
+1a. request may fail or time out
+1b. the zone may not exist
+2a. request may fail or time out
+2b. the user may not exist
+3. request may fail or time out

-Since all three steps are asynchronous operations, you'd usually see something like this:
+Since all three steps are asynchronous operations, you'd usually see something like the following snippet.
+Note that finding the failure points in the following piece of code is difficult.
 ```
 func attemptToShare(groupViewModel: GroupViewModel, from controller: UIViewController) {